symfony/symfony-docs/cookbook/assetic/asset_management.rst

         <script src="<?php echo $view['assets']->getUrl('js/script.js') ?>"
                 type="text/javascript" />

+But *with* Assetic, you can manipulate these assets however you want (or load them from anywhere) before serving them.
+These means you can:

+* Minify and combine all of your CSS and JS files

+* Run all (or just some) of your CSS or JS files through some sort of compiler, such as LESS, SASS or CoffeeScript

+* Run image optimizations on your images

 Assets
 ------

 Using Assetic provides many advantages over directly serving the files.
-The files do not need to be stored where they are served from and can be drawn from various sources such as within a bundle:
+The files do not need to be stored where they are served from and can be drawn from various sources such as from within a bundle:

 .. configuration-block::